spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 <br />

-- **providers.tf** - this file contains the Terraform providers that are used to support the deployment of the cluster.
+- **providers.tf** - This file contains the Terraform providers that are used to support the deployment of the cluster.

-- **inputs.tf** - a file containing all the Terraform variables for the deployment logic.
+- **inputs.tf** - This file contains all the Terraform variables for the deployment logic.

-- **data.tf** - contains all the query resources that perform read actions.
+- **data.tf** - This file contains all the query resources that perform read actions.

-- **cluster_profiles.tf** - this file contains the cluster profile definitions.
-Each cloud provider has its own cluster profile definition.
+- **cluster_profiles.tf** - This file contains the cluster profile definitions for each cloud provider.

-- **cluster.tf** - this file has all the required cluster configurations to deploy a host cluster to one of the cloud providers.
+- **cluster.tf** - This file has all the required cluster configurations to deploy a host cluster to one of the cloud providers.

-- **terraform.tfvars** - use this file to customize the deployment and target a specific cloud provider.
-This is the primary file you will make modifications to.
+- **terraform.tfvars** - Use this file to customize the deployment and target a specific cloud provider.
+This is the primary file you will modify.

-- **outputs.tf** - contains content that will be output in the terminal session upon a successful Terraform `apply` action.
+- **outputs.tf** - This file contains content that will be output in the terminal session upon a successful Terraform `apply` action.

-In the following section, you will be able to review the core terraform resources more closely.
+The following section allows you to review the core Terraform resources more closely.

 <br />

 ### Provider

 The **provider.tf** file contains the Terraform providers and their respective versions.
 The tutorial uses two providers - the Spectro Cloud Terraform provider and the TLS Terraform provider.
-Take note of how the project name is specified in the `provider "spectrocloud" {}` block.
-You can change the target project by changing the value specified to the `project_name` parameter.
+Note how the project name is specified in the `provider "spectrocloud" {}` block.
+You can change the target project by changing the value specified in the `project_name` parameter.

 <br />